ivaldi/brimir/README.md

 - Adding knowledge base functionality.
 - Welcome mail for new users (after mailing a ticket for example) with their password.
 - Set priority, assignee and labels on the create ticket form.
+- Autocomplete labels
+- Assign tickets to groups of users

 License
 -------